 We report studies on flutes that are variants on two basic geometries (Figure 1).
 The body of the modern or Boehm flute is nearly cylindrical, but the head joint is tapered towards the embouchure end.
-The flute of the eighteenth and early nineteenth centuries (the classical flute) is approximately conical over much of its length, with a cylindrical head-joint.
+The flute of the 18th and early 19th centuries (the classical flute) is approximately conical over much of its length, with a cylindrical head joint.
 The constraints of manufacturing the varying tapers means that both flutes are usually made in sections.
 The head joint includes the embouchure hole and has no keys.
 In the modern flute, the body is a long joint that has most of the holes and/or keys.
-In the classical flute studied here, the 'body' comprised two sections, one with the holes operated by the left hand, and the other with all or most of the holes operated by the right.
+In the classical flute studied here, the "body" comprised two sections, one with the holes operated by the left hand, and the other with all or most of the holes operated by the right.
 Various different foot joints are used on different flutes.
 On the modern flute, the C foot has three tone holes (all operated by the right little finger) and permits a lowest note of C4.
 The longer B foot has an extra tone hole and allows B3 to be played.
 This change produces substantial acoustical differences, especially at the extremes of the range.
-The classical flute is and was much less standardised.
+The classical flute is and was much less standardized.
 It may have a short foot stopping at D4, or a longer foot that may descend to C4.
 The geometry of the foot may continue the cone of the body, or may flare out slightly at the end.
 The modern flutes studied here are production-line models, which are widely available at relatively modest price.
 This choice was made to facilitate comparisons by other researchers.
 There are no production line classical flutes.
 Further, the original instruments of that period, usually made of wood, have changed their geometry over time.
-The instrument we studied was made by a local maker.
-It is pitched at $A\overline{4} = 440 \text{ Hz}$, as are the modern flutes, which facilitates comparison with them.
-It has three interchangeable feet, examples of the three mentioned above.
+The